 American Tree Frog On The Horton Slough Trail

-While hiking the Horton Slough Trail at the Sequoyah National Wildlife Refuge, I came across a beautiful green tree frog perched on a reed at the water’s edge.
-I instantly recognized it as an American green tree frog, thanks to its bright green color and white stripe along the side.
-This vibrant amphibian is a fairly common species in wetland areas of the eastern and central United States.
+While hiking the Horton Slough Trail at Sequoyah National Wildlife Refuge, I had a fantastic encounter with an American green tree frog.
+Perched on a reed at the water’s edge, this small, bright green amphibian caught my attention instantly.
+Its white stripe running along the side made it unmistakable as one of the more common species found in the wetland areas of the eastern and central United States.

 • Camera: Canon EOS 1D Mark III